 Here’s the latest on each country’s current border status, and what future plans may bring.
 There are lots of options open, and many without any quarantine requirements on arrival.

 Here’s a country by country list (below) on what the current, and planned state of reopening involves for major European travel hubs, and a few exceptions where other countries like the USA may still visit…

-Austria dropped the requirement to produce a recent negative covid-19 test result, or be subject to one on arrival on June 16th, at least for most European countries inside the Schengen Zone.
-If you’re coming from one of these areas, you can enter without restriction.
+Austria dropped the requirement to produce a recent negative covid-19 test result, or be subject to one on arrival on June 16th for arrivals from most European countries, though if you originate from outside of Europe, you’ll need a negative covid-19 result.

 Austria has a fantastic resource for checking up to date information, as it appears.

 Currently, the list includes parts of France, Spain, Croatia and more.
 Belgium also offers a regularly updated page with information on entry requirements.

 France is open to tourists from other EU countries and has been since June 15th, with a few caveats.
 The country notes that travelers from the UK or Spain will be ‘asked’ to voluntarily quarantine, until restrictions against French visitors to either country are dropped.

 With cafes, restaurants and most things open, it could be a great time to visit.

 Some arrivals will be subject to random testing on arrival, but would not be asked to quarantine for more than 24 hours, if chosen.
 You can read up on all the latest details, including which countries outside the EU will be eligible here.